SUPPORTERS' GROUP with a NEW MAILING LIST, Autumn 2017

-We are hoping to increase the level of sponsorship for aspects of the Gallery programme.
+We hope to increase the level of sponsorship for aspects of the Gallery programme.
 We are currently discussing a scheme of commercial, institutional and private sponsorship where the benefits will be of advantage to both Sponsor and Gallery.

 All financial donations to the Rye Art Gallery Trust are most welcome and will enable us to better fulfill the aims of the Trust.
 (You can find out more about the Gallery on the 'About Us' page.)